Michaeltaakin/PROJECT_MIKE/project_09/README.md

 ![alt text](<screenshots/Screenshot 2025-11-11 223715.png>)

-I verified:

-EC2 Instances
-I navigated to EC2 → Instances and confirmed:
+I verified the EC2 instances by navigating to EC2  Instances and confirmed that:

-•	The correct number of instances were deployed
+The correct number of instances were deployed,
-•	Each instance had the proper Name tag
+Each instance had the appropriate Name tag,
-•	Each instance had the required backup tag (Backup = true)
-•	All instances were running without errors
+Each instance included the required backup tag (Backup = true), All instances were running successfully with no errors.

 ![alt text](<screenshots/Screenshot 2025-11-11 223938.png>)